 An Overview of the Winchester SXP

 That never happened with the Winchester SXP.
 Thanks to the barrel and muzzle design, we felt like we had a focused shot every time we aimed the gun.
-The weight is distributed near the muzzle end of the shotgun, allowing a better balance that can make all the difference when you’re aiming for your next meal.
+The weight is distributed near the muzzle end of the shotgun.
+That allows a better balance that can make all the difference when you’re aiming for your next meal.

 Ease of Use and Handling